Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

 - Lactic acidosis is a rare potentially life-threatening side effect.
 Major studies, however, have found no greater risk with metformin than with any of the other drugs used for type 2 diabetes.

 Sulfonylureas are oral drugs that stimulate the pancreas to release insulin.
+These medications were the second line diabetes treatment for years, but this is changing because they are more likely to cause weight gain and low blood sugar.
 A number of brands are available including chlorpropamide (Diabinese and generic), tolazamide (Tolinase and generic), glipizide (Glucotrol and generic), tolbutamide (Orinase and generic), glyburide (Micronase and generic), and glimepiride (Amaryl and generic).
 For adequate control of blood glucose levels, the drugs should be taken 20 to 30 minutes before a meal.